nfreear/nfreear.github.io/_posts/2018-11-18-accessify-wiki.md

 )(document, {})
 ```

-I envision these being used as the basis for browser add-ons/extensions.
+In the future, I envision these being used as the basis for browser add-ons/extensions.

 ## What next?

 The initial phase of _Accessify Wiki_ was a frenetic period of development and testing.
 Since then I've had conversations, but never moved on to the next stages.

-I would love to conduct a pilot study to test the efficacy of the prototype system(s) with real users.
+I would love to conduct a pilot study to test the efficacy of the prototype system(s) with real users,
+and with assistive technologies.

+A colleague has suggested the use of _Accessify Wiki_ for teaching and learning,
+which is an interesting idea that I'd love to explore further.

+And, I need to do some outreach work within the accessibility, _dis-ability_ and possibly open-source communities.

 Here's [some new code][gist].